 - Residential rehabilitation, which is also called a day treatment/ partial hospitalization program and provides a higher level of care than a standard outpatient program.

 - Intensive outpatient rehabilitation, which may be an option after inpatient rehabilitation or as a replacement for inpatient rehabilitation.
 It’s structured and designed to support you as you work to recover and maintain your sobriety while also attending to some obligations of daily life.
 During IOP treatment, you return home daily.

 - Outpatient treatment, which is a complete program typically used following intensive outpatient care.
 This level of care is the least restrictive and helps clients manage their recovery and sobriety.

 Each one of these services can be a positive way to help you stop taking opioids and work through recovery in a care environment that is right for you.
 The specifics of your addiction treatment in any of these settings depends on your history of drug use, the likelihood of withdrawal symptoms and your chances of relapse.

-If you are ready to put a life of addiction and dependency behind you, contact us today at Changing Tides.
+If you are ready to put a life of addiction and dependency behind you, talk with an admissions counselor at Changing Tides.
 We’re ready to help.

 We provide effective opioid treatment services to these areas and more: Fayetteville, Winston-Salem, Greensboro, Durham, Charlotte, Asheville, Blue Ridge, Wilmington & Raleigh, Kill Devil Hills, Nags Head, Harbinger, Corolla, Elizabeth City, Manteo, Currituck, and Camden.